 Stigma and stereotypes

-, in which an slim Italian man is washed with "color" detergent and emerges a muscular black man with the slogan "Color is better."
+The ad seemingly rips off a similar, and also offensive, Italian advert, in which a slim Italian man is washed with “color” detergent and emerges a muscular black man with the slogan “Color is better.”

 The company behind the Chinese ad, Qiaobi, did not respond to requests for comment from CNN, and has not addressed the growing outrage on the Chinese web.